matt-harvey/swx/README.rst

 Enter ``swx help <COMMAND>`` for detailed usage information in regards to each of these.
-They all follow a similar pattern, and allow you to enter an optional activity name, if you want to see only time spent on a given activity, or to omit the activity name, if you want to see time spent on all activities.
+They all follow a similar pattern, and allow you to enter an activity name, if you want to see only time spent on a given activity, or to omit the activity name, if you want to see time spent on all activities.

 ``swx day`` (or ``swx d``) prints a summary of only the current day's activities, or, if passed a single-digit option *n*, the activities of *n* days